ramya-lakkaraju/CODSOFT/Data_Science_Internship/Iris_Flower_Classification/README.md

 Iris Flower Classification

-This project is completed as part of the CodSoft Data Science Internship (Task 3).
+This project is completed as part of the CodSoft Data Science Internship.
-The goal of this task is to build a machine learning model to classify Iris flowers into different species.
+The objective of this task is to build a machine learning model to classify Iris flowers into different species based on their physical characteristics.

-Problem Statement
+Objective

-Predict the species of an Iris flower based on its physical measurements:
+To predict the species of an Iris flower using sepal and petal measurements through a supervised machine learning approach.

-Sepal length

-Sepal width

-Petal length

-Petal width

-The species classified are:

-Setosa

-Versicolor

-Virginica

 Dataset

 Source: Built-in Iris dataset from scikit-learn

-Total samples: 150
+Number of samples: 150

-Features: 4 numerical features
+Number of features: 4 numerical features

-Target variable: Flower species
+Target variable: Flower species (Setosa, Versicolor, Virginica)

 Model Used